Megalencephalic leukoencephalopathy with subcortical cysts: Signs and symptoms

+This illustration shows brain MRI of the patient, it revealed diffuse swelling of the white matter, accompanied by cysts in the frontal and temporal lobes, as well as mild abnormal signals in the cerebellar white matter.

 The disease presents with various signs and symptoms affecting different parts of the body.

 In the head, patients exhibit macrocephaly.
 This is characterized by megalencephaly, which is the enlargement of the brain leading to an increase in the size of the actual head.

 In the central nervous system, several symptoms are observed.
 Megalencephaly, the enlargement of the brain, is notable as it represents the "M" in MLC.
 Ataxia, particularly slow, progressive, and early onset cerebellar ataxia, is common among many patients.
 Spasticity, characterized by muscle spasms, is frequently reported in individuals with MLC.
 Seizures and delays in motor development are also prevalent.
-Additionally, mild mental retardation can be observed.
+Additionally, mild intellectual disability can be observed.
 Patients often exhibit diffuse swelling of the cerebral white matter and large subcortical cysts in the frontal and temporal lobes, with cysts developing on the tips of the temporal and subcortical areas.

 Other significant central nervous system symptoms include diffuse spongiform leukoencephalopathy and vacuolizing myelinopathy.
 In vacuolizing myelinopathy, the protective myelin sheath on neurons pulls away from their cells, forming small holes in nerve fibers.
 This condition adversely affects coordination and walking ability.